Coronavirus (SARS-CoV-2) and COVID-19

 Ensuring the highest possible level of safety for our patients and staff is a prime concern in our hospital.
 For this reason the following safety measures are still in place as a precaution:

 Entrance to the hospital is only possible via designated checkpoints, without exception.
 Hand sanitization is required and will be supervised by trained members of staff.
-Anyone wishing to enter the hospital, and who is not excluded from doing so by our access restrictions, will be assessed using a screening questionnaire and temperature check.
+Anyone wishing to enter the hospital, and who is not excluded from doing so by our access restrictions, will be assessed using a screening questionnaire.

 Face masks are mandatory

 Both patients and visitors must bring their own FFP2 mask without exhalation valve to cover their mouth and nose and wear it in all areas of the hospital.

-Patients who are scheduled for an inpatient stay in the hospital will be contacted in advance by phone, as a PCR test (using a nasal/throat swab) will be required before you come into the hospital.
+For all other patients, a PCR test will be carried out before their inpatient stay.
 If the test is negative, you can be admitted as planned for your inpatient stay.
 If the test is positive, i.e. there is evidence of the virus, we will contact you to discuss what should happen next.
+If the PCR test has been carried out outside the hospital, the officially valid test certificate must be brought to your admission.
+The time of sampling must not be more than 72 hours ago before the planned admission time.

 Current visitor regulations